-My own youthful enthusiasm for the banjo evolved into a wonderful lifelong relationship that is still growing strong.
+My own youthful enthusiasm for the banjo evolved into a wonderful, lifelong relationship that's still going strong.
 I get a joyful feeling every time I play a tune on the banjo.
 I'm also amazed at how my love for the instrument has opened the door to many new and wonderful experiences (such as graduate school, international touring and teaching, and this book!) and is at the basis of many of my most cherished friendships.
+When you play the banjo, you're not just playing a musical instrument; you're opening a door to new life experiences, such as the joy you'll experience playing music with others.
 Even if you never become as obsessed about the banjo as I am, I believe that the banjo can improve your life and make you a happier person if you give it the chance.